-Maybe a Nice, Relaxed Approach to the GMAT Focus is a Good Idea?
+Maybe a Nice, Relaxed Approach to the GMAT is a Good Idea?

 UPDATED FOR THE NEW GMAT IN 2024